wp-plugins/thumbnail-grid/readme.txt

 == Frequently Asked Questions ==

+- Only 10 thumbnails display at once no matter what I do

+WordPress uses posts per page to control how many posts show up (In "Readings Settings", look at "Blog pages show at most".
+You will see that it is set to 10.

+To override this in the thumbnail plugin, use a fixed value for posts_per_page or try setting the posts_per_page value to ’999′.
+All of the thumbnails for your posts (as long as you do not have more than 999 posts), should display.

+This should work:

+[thumbnailgrid posts_per_page ='999']
 - How do I control the number of thumbnails that appear? - This plugin is not designed to show several pages of thumbnails, rather it is designed to allow you to embed thumbnails into any page or to display a subset of thumbnails on a page.
 To show more thumbnails on a page than the default value "Blog pages show at most" (See the second screenshot on the screenshot tab), use a fixed value for posts_per_page or try setting the posts_per_page value to ’999′.